-Mrs M is likely to have been a low risk investor.
-There was nothing about TRG in particular - being an off-plan, offshore property development subject to a variety of currency, counterparty, construction and occupancy risks to counter the presumption that it would be unsuitable for someone with Mrs M's attitude to risk.
+As the evidence of her attitude to risk is not entirely consistent I also note that she had little investment experience and a modest amount of pension provision, giving her low capacity to absorb losses.
+There was nothing about TRG in particular - being an off-plan, offshore property development subject to a variety of currency, counterparty, construction and occupancy risks to counter the presumption that it would be unsuitable for someone with an attitude to risk that was, in all likelihood, only up to the medium level and no higher.

-It's evident that the whole reason for the SSAS being promoted to Mrs M was in order to invest in TRG.
-And looking at the timeframes involved in this case, and from my experience of other cases, I think it's likely at the time Mrs M received CMIM's 'dear Trustee' letter, neither of her pension providers had yet transferred the funds.
+It's evident that the whole reason for the SSAS being promoted to Miss B was in order to invest in TRG.
+And looking at the timeframes involved in this case, and from my experience of other cases, I think it's likely at the time Miss B received CMIM's 'dear Trustee' letter, Royal London was still in the process of transferring the funds or those funds could have been returned if she changed her mind.
+I'm certainly satisfied on the balance of probabilities that Miss B hadn't yet issued her investment instructions to invest in TRG and the DFM portfolio at the point she received the letter - as that was the whole point of the letter.
 So I need to consider how she would have acted, if CMIM had made a proper personal recommendation that didn't involve TRG.

-That might for example have included a recommendation for DFM on her whole portfolio.
-But that still wouldn't be advice that was in favour of investing in TRG, so I find it unlikely that the other parties involved would have been interested in her proceeding to transfer to the SSAS on that basis.
-To secure the TRG investment they needed advice in favour of it to comply with PA'95 and as I said above I think it's reasonable to conclude that other regulated firms should also have advised against TRG.
+To secure the TRG investment the third parties involved needed advice in favour of it to comply with PA'95 and as I said above I think it's reasonable to conclude that other regulated firms should also have advised against TRG.
 CGL told this service the advice wouldn't necessarily need to come from a regulated adviser, but I'm mindful that an unauthorised firm recommending a collective investment scheme would be committing an actionable offence under FSMA.

 That would in my view make such a firm difficult to find, and their advice would in any event carry less credibility.
-It would also have played further into the checks Mrs M's ceding schemes would have been carrying out to mitigate against pension liberation/scams - these might have involved asking her if she was being advised by a regulated adviser, for example.
+They might also have expected an unauthorised firm to play further into the checks Royal London should have been carrying out to mitigate against pension liberation/scams - such as asking her if she was being advised by a regulated adviser.

-From what I can see in this case, Mrs M didn't have particularly close ties to making the investment - such as a connection with friends or family.
-She had simply been cold-called.
-The CMC says she was left vulnerable by the death of her father who she would normally have gone to for a second opinion.
-As CMIM itself realises, it was brought on board to 'legitimise' Mrs M's investment in TRG.
+From what I can see in this case, Miss B didn't have particularly close ties to making the investment.
+She had simply been cold-called and agreed to invest under pressure from a salesperson in her home.
+As CMIM itself realises, it was brought on board to 'legitimise' Miss B's investment in TRG.
 But its advice should have far from legitimised the investment.
-It should have made very clear that it was unsuitable for Mrs M. That would form the second opinion Mrs M says she would normally look for.
+It should have made very clear that it was unsuitable for Miss B.

-So, once that second opinion had been given I can't safely say it could easily have been 'undone' by any attempts to refer Mrs M to other advisers.
-I'm satisfied the more likely outcome is that any further attempts to secure Mrs M's TRG investment would have failed in the light of CMIM's advice.
-As a result, she would have been in a position to unwind the instruction to transfer her Aviva and Standard Life plans before they happened, and she would have remained in those plans.
+So, once CMIM had properly advised Miss B - as s.36 of PA'95 anticipated - I can't safely say it could easily have been 'undone' by any attempts to refer Miss B to other advisers.
+I'm satisfied the more likely outcome is that any further attempts to secure Miss B's TRG investment would have failed in the light of CMIM's advice.
+As a result, she would have been in a position to unwind the instruction to transfer her Royal London plan or at the very least, avoid investing in TRG and the unnecessarily complex DFM arrangement.

-Should I only apportion part of Mrs M's losses to CMIM?
+Should I only apportion part of Miss B's losses to CMIM?